henrydhall/Caesar-Cipher-Python/README.md

 ## Decrypt Text

-Use -d and -di flags to decrypt text.
+Use -d and -di flags to decrypt text in place of -e and -ei flags.

 # Features
 Encrypt text from the commandline and print to command line.